 Steam Locomotives In Service

 4270 - “42xx” class tank locomotive.
 This locomotive's restoration started at Toddington in mid-2003 before it moved elsewhere until it returned in 2013.
-With the restoration complete, 4270 made its debut at the 2014 Cotswold Festival of Steam and is now a regular performer on the GWSR.
+With the restoration complete, 4270 made its debut at the 2014 Cotswold Festival of Steam and is a regular performer on the GWSR.

-- Great Western Railway
+- Origin: Great Western Railway

-- 82 tons
+- Working weight: 82 tons

-- Driving wheels
+- Driving wheels: 4' 7½"

-- 1,800 gallons
+- Water capacity: 1,800 gallons

-- Heavy freight work, mainly in the South Wales coalfields.
+- Purpose: Heavy freight work, mainly in the South Wales coalfields.
 165 of these locomotives, which were the only 2-8-0 tank engines to run in the UK, were built at Swindon.
 No 4270 was built in 1919 and withdrawn in 1962, making the short journey from its last shed at Cardiff East Dock to the Barry scrapyard.

 7820 Dinmore Manor - Manor class light mixed traffic locomotive, built 1950.
 This locomotive is owned by Dinmore Manor Locomotive Limited and arrived at Toddington fresh from its 10-year overhaul at the start of 2015.

-- Great Western Railway - although the final 78xx series, starting with No 7820, was completed by British Railways at Swindon in 1950.
+- Origin: Great Western Railway - although the final 78xx series, starting with No 7820, was completed by British Railways at Swindon in 1950.
 The Manor class was introduced by C B Collett in 1938.
 The class was plagued initially by poor steaming but this was finally resolved in 1952 by modifications to the blastpipe and firebars.

-- 69 tons (loco) plus 40 tons (tender)
+- Working weight: 69 tons (loco) plus 40 tons (tender)

-- 3500 galls
+- Water capacity: 3500 galls

-- Mixed traffic on rural routes of the GWR, especially on the old Cambrian Railway.
+- Purpose: Mixed traffic on rural routes of the GWR, especially on the old Cambrian Railway.
 The Manors were a light-weight version of the earlier Grange class, fitted with the new No 14 boiler.
 Dinmore Manor started her working life at Oswestry before moving to Plymouth and, finally, to Cardiff before withdrawal in 1965.
 She was rescued from Barry in 1979 by the Gwili Railway.

 7903 Foremarke Hall - Modified Hall class owned and restored by The Foremarke Hall Group.
 The engine's restoration was completed at the Swindon & Cricklade Railway in 2004 and the loco has been working on the GWR since then.
 Her first 10-year overhaul is complete and she re-entered service at the 2016 Cotswold Festival of Steam in May.

-- Great Western Railway - although the final 79xx series was completed by British Railways at Swindon in 1949.
+- Origin: Great Western Railway - although the final 79xx series was completed by British Railways at Swindon in 1949.
 The Hall class was introduced by C B Collett in 1928.
 The Modified Hall, designed by the last CME of the Great Western Railway, F W Hawksworth, was introduced in 1944.
 The final members of the class, built in 1949, had noticeable differences in the front-end appearance and a different bogie amongst other modifications.

-- 122 tons
+- Working weight: 122 tons

-- 4,000 gallons
+- Water capacity: 4,000 gallons

-- A powerful mixed-traffic locomotive, as at home on express passenger trains as on freight work.
+- Purpose: A powerful mixed-traffic locomotive, as at home on express passenger trains as on freight work.
 330 Hall & Modified Hall locomotives were built and could be found all over the Great Western system.
 The final 79xx series had a reputation for fast running and in 1951, Foremarke Hall became the first locomotive to cover the journey from London to Plymouth in less than four hours.
 It was allocated to Old Oak Common for most of its life but its final allocation was Cardiff East Dock, from where it was withdrawn in 1964 and moved to the nearby Barry Scrapyard.
 The FHTG purchased it in 1981.